HOW TO STOP LIVING FOR THE WEEKENDS AND ENJOY THE WEEK MORE

 10. Reconnect with yourself

 Sometimes I don’t like the weekdays because I feel I’m on auto-pilot.
-I’m just going through the motions of my busy day and doing whatever my To Do list, family commitments and work deadlines require of me.
+As an introvert often craving quiet and calm by myself to recharge, I’m just going through the motions of my busy day and doing whatever my To Do list, family commitments and work deadlines require of me.
 That is, until I began finding ways to reconnect with myself and listen to what my body and brain needs.
 A great way to do this is through journaling where you can express and explore your thoughts and feelings through pen and paper.
 Try these journaling tips for beginners to help you get started.

 I struggled with meditation to begin with as I was out of practice with focusing on one thing.
 My brain was used to multi-tasking and switching gears with lightning speed!
 By the way, that didn’t mean I was always good at it, or that it was good for me!
 However, a few minutes of meditation each day helps bring me back to centre.
 I sit peacefully and quietly for 10 minutes and have learnt to block out the noise of the day and my home so I can feel grounded.
 Listen to yourself instead of the world around you.